thoughtbot/ember-cli-rails/README.md

 <% end %>
 ```

-The default `EmberCli::EmberController` and its accompanying view handle this
+The default `EmberCli::EmberController` and the default view handle behave like
-for you by default.
+this by default.

-However, if you specify your own controller, make sure to append CSRF tags to
+If an Ember application is mounted with another controller, it should append
-your view's `<head>`.
+the CSRF tags to its view's `<head>`.

-The [ember-cli-rails-addon][addon] addon will inject an initializer into your
-app to set outgoing requests' `X-CSRF-TOKEN` header to the value injected by
-Rails.
+[ember-cli-rails-addon][addon] configures your Ember application to make HTTP
+requests with the injected CSRF tokens in the `X-CSRF-TOKEN` header.

 ### Integrating with Rake

+EmberCLI Rails exposes several useful rake tasks.

+**`ember:install`**

+Install the Ember applications' dependencies.

+**`ember:compile`**

+Compile the Ember applications.

+**`ember:test`**

-EmberCLI Rails exposes the `ember:test` Rake task to execute Ember's test suite.
+Execute Ember's test suite.

-If you're using Rake to run your test suite, make sure to configure your test
+If you're using Rake to run the test suite, make sure to configure your test
 task to depend on `ember:test`.

 For example, to configure a bare `rake` command to run both RSpec and Ember test